| | |

 • Sliced almonds: Add a crisp, golden topping as the tart bakes.

-Steps to Make Classic Bakewell Tart
+Steps to Make a Classic Bakewell Tart

 1. Prepare the shortcrust dough in the food processor and chill it.